davaya/ocsf-im/README.md

 (value of a program variable).

 The information content of an instance can be no greater than the smallest data instance for which lossless round-trip conversion is possible.
-For example, an IPv4 address is 17 bytes of JSON string data ("192.168.101.213"), but can be converted to 4 byte RFC 791 format and back without loss.
+For example, an IPv4 address is commonly represented using 17 bytes of JSON string data ("192.168.101.213"), but can be converted to 4 byte RFC 791 format and back without loss.
 The information content of an IPv4 address can therefore be no greater than 4 bytes (32 bits), and the information model defines the IPv4 address type as a byte sequence of length 4.

-Even though the JSON literals `true` and `false` are 32 and 40 data bits respectively, they are Boolean values with an information content of exactly one bit, which means they can be translated losslessly to and from more concise data formats using one bit per instance, or JSON numbers 0 and 1 using 8 bits per instance.
+Even though the JSON literals `true` and `false` are 32 and 40 data bits respectively, they are Boolean values with an information content of exactly one bit, which means they can be converted to and from more concise data formats using one bit per instance, or JSON numbers 0 and 1 using 8 bits per instance.

 ### What is an Information Model

 An information model is a collection of datatypes.
 As defined by UML[^3], a datatype is a type whose instances are distinguished only by their value.
 Datatypes do not have complex internal structure such as class methods, inheritance, or relationships, so serializing their values is straightforward.
-An information modeling language such as JADN[^4] defines a small number of base types from which all information models are constructed.
+An information modeling language such as JADN[^4] defines a small number of core types from which all information models are constructed.

 ![Base Types](images/ocsf-jadn.png)